lennihein/cpu-emulator/doc/04_backend.md

 Our emulator implements out-of-order execution.
 This allows transient execution of instructions before the fault handling of previous instructions is finalized, which is essential for Meltdown type attacks, as discussed in [@sec:meltdown-and-spectre].
-Our version of out-of-order execution is based on Tomasulos algorithm, as introduced in [@sec:background-out-of-order-execution].
+Our version of out-of-order execution is based on Tomasulo's algorithm, as introduced in [@sec:background-out-of-order-execution].
-Since the goal of our out-of-order execution is to enable and clearly illustrate microarchitectural attacks, not optimal performance, we use a simple version of Tomasulos algorithm.
+Since the goal of our out-of-order execution is to enable and clearly illustrate microarchitectural attacks, not optimal performance, we use a simple version of Tomasulo's algorithm.
-In our emulator, the components necessary for Tomasulos algorithm are located in the Execution Engine ([@sec:execution]).
+In our emulator, the components necessary for Tomasulo's algorithm are located in the Execution Engine ([@sec:execution]).
 Below, we provide a detailed look at our version of out-of-order execution and the components involved in its implementation.

 ### Issuing Instructions

-Since we implement out-of-order execution according to Tomasulos algorithm, our execution engine does not try to execute instructions directly when it receives them from the frontend.
+Since we implement out-of-order execution according to Tomasulo's algorithm, our execution engine does not try to execute instructions directly when it receives them from the frontend.
 Instead, it issues them to the Reservation Station where multiple instructions can wait until all their operands are ready.
 If all operands of an instruction are ready, the Execution Engine can execute it.
 This does not generally happen in the order of instructions as provided by the program, but will always lead to the intended effect since data dependencies are respected.